Adrianjewell91/telnyx/README.md

 1. Blog feed, sorted by date from newest to oldest.

-2. Nested comments and reply functionality at any level of depth.
+2. Nested comments and 'reply' functionality at any level of depth.

 ## Technical Features